michalpiekos/stm32g031_LoRa_GPS/README.md

 ## Testing
 In current development stage it is still testing rig.
 I have included SSD1306 Oled for debugging in the field.
-Included PCB design made in KiCAD.
+Included PCB design made in KiCAD. <br />
 <img src="res/pcb.png" />